The ultimate teacher guide on how to successfully partner up with parents

 5. A Class Website

 You might have a website through your school’s/district’s learning management system.
 But how about a class website?
 They are easy and free to set up.
 This is a great way to reach out to parents through their kids.
 Put the kids in charge of contributing and updating, and parents can provide content too.
-With Spark Pages from Adobe, you and your students can create their own website page in minutes for free!
+With Express Pages from Adobe, you and your students can create their own website page in minutes for free!

 6. Use Social Media